-Eight weeks after winning the Miss Mansfield and Sherwood Forest 2017, Jessica Pinnick flew to Mansfield, Ohio, home of the Miss Ohio competition.
+After winning the Miss Mansfield and Sherwood Forest 2018 in March Bethany Wigley flew to Mansfield, Ohio, home of the Miss Ohio competition.

 “The winner then goes on to the Miss America competition.
 One of the big differences of this pageant is the girls are competing to win scholarship money – Miss America is one of the biggest providers of scholarships in the world.”

 “The Ohio winner was Mattilynne Christian and her platform was mental health and suicide prevention, so we were very similar in that regard.

 “This opportunity has inspired me to push further than I ever thought to promote my platform and what I’m passionate about, to reach out to more people and connect with all ages in the best possible way.
 It’s given me motivation to grab hold of my dreams.”